 Also, the Maturity Amount in this plan will not be tax-free under Sec 10(10D).
 It will be completely taxable.

 So be very careful when buying single premium life insurance investment plans.
 Check if the annual premium is less than 10% of the Sum Assured.
 Very often in Single Premium plans, this criterion is not met.
 So not only are the premiums not fully tax exempted under Section 80C, the maturity amount is also fully taxable.

 No income tax on the Maturity Amount

 This is covered under Section 10(10D) of the Income Tax Act.
-The maturity amounts in life insurance plans is completely exempt from tax.
-You do not have to include it into your income in the year that the plan matures.
+The maturity amounts in life insurance plans are completely exempt from tax.
+You do not have to include it in your income in the year that the plan matures.

 Important – However, in case the premiums paid by you are greater than 10% of the Sum Assured in the plan, the entire Maturity Amount will be taxable.
 So be very careful when buying Single Premium plans where the premium is almost always greater than 10% of the Sum Assured.
 This is true for all life insurance policies purchased after 1st April 2012.

 For policies purchased between 1st April 2003 & 31st March 2012, the insurance premium you pay in a year should be less than or equal to 20% of the Sum Assured in the plan.
 If this condition is not met, the entire maturity proceeds will be taxable income in the year that the policy matures.

 The 10% rule is applicable to all life insurance plans.
 Just that most of the regular premium or limited premium payment plans meet this criterion.
 Single Premium plans often don’t – so be careful.